 Wing Commander Academy: a medal is refused by Blair after Tolwyn uses him as bait in a decoy operation.
 However, Tolwyn used the decoy operation because he was refused any reinforcements and had to use desperate measures.

 The Darwin Awards, given to Too Dumb to Live people who improve mankind by "removing themselves from the gene pool" out of stupidity.
+Technically speaking, castration can also net you an award, not that you'll feel any better.
 Honorable Mention are given to those who survive the ordeal.
 One Honorable Mention recipient whose actions left him alive but unable to sire children actually submitted himself for the award, so he apparently didn't feel all that dishonored.

 Halle Berry had the good grace to actually collect her award in person for Catwomanwith her Oscar statuette in tow.
 She even made a suitably effusive and weepy speech, as if she was winning the Oscar again; writer Michael Ferris also showed up to win his.